Regression Equation: Overview

 In order to make data fit an equation, you have to figure out what general pattern the data fits first.
 The general steps to performing regression include first making a scatter plot and then making a guess as to what kind of equation might be the best fit.
 Then you can select the best regression equation for the job.

 However, as the following image shows, it isn’t always completely straightforward to select the appropriate regression equation, especially when you’re dealing with real life data.
 Sometimes you get “noisy” data that doesn’t seem to quite fit any equation.
-If the bulk of the data looks like it follows a patter, you could omit the outliers (What are Outliers?).
+If the bulk of the data looks like it follows a pattern, you could omit the outliers.
 In fact, if you ignore outliers, the data looks like it could be modeled by an exponential equation.